Zygote; Blastocyst; Embryo; Fetus

 - Tissue grows that will become your baby's spine and other bones.

-- Baby's heart continues to grow and now beats at a regular rhythm.
+- Your baby's heart continues to grow and now beats at a regular rhythm.
 This can be seen by vaginal ultrasound.

 - Blood pumps through the main vessels.

-- Baby's arms and legs have grown longer.
+- Your baby's arms and legs have grown longer.